void-sign/noesis-extend/CONTRIBUTING.md

 ## Testing

 - Add tests for new features
+- Test in both standalone and integrated modes when applicable
 - Ensure all tests pass before submitting
 - Include documentation for new features

-## Dependencies

-This repository depends on Noesis Core.
-If your changes require modifications to Noesis Core, please:
+## Integration with Noesis Core

+Noesis-Extend follows an independent extension architecture that can operate with or without Noesis Core:

+1. **Standalone Mode:** All quantum functionality works independently without Core
+2. **Plugin Mode:** Can dynamically connect to Noesis Core if available

+If your changes affect Core integration:

-1. First make a PR to the Noesis Core repository
+1. Make a PR to the Noesis Core repository if needed
-2. Reference the Noesis Core PR in your Noesis-Extend PR
+2. Reference any Noesis Core PR in your Noesis-Extend PR
-3. Only proceed with merging after the Noesis Core changes are accepted
+3. Ensure your changes respect the optional nature of Core integration
+4. Test functionality both with and without Core present

 ## Communication